YipingNUS/OptimSeed/README.md

 ## Step II: Train Weakly-Supervised Classifiers with Candidate Seed Words

 We use the Generalized Expectation (GE) Java implementation provided in the [MALLET library](http://mallet.cs.umass.edu/ge-classification.php).
 The code is relatively straight-forward to set up and run.
 We do not provide the Java code to train interim classifiers.
-You can either follow the instructions in the MALLET library and use GE or replace it with another weakly-supervised text classification model.
+You can either follow the instructions in the MALLET library to use GE or replace it with another weakly-supervised text classification model.

 ## Step III: Unsupervised Error Estimation
 TODO